haribharadwaj/syllabi/CSD2087_HearingConservationRestoration.md

 3. Hatzopoulos S (2021). *Advances in Audiology and Hearing Science, Volume 2, Part III: Otoprotection and Regeneration*.
 Apple Academic Press.
 ISBN: 978-1-7746-3180-5.
 4. Le Prell CG, Henderson D, & Fay RR (2012). *Noise-induced hearing loss*.
 Springer Handbook of Auditory Research (SHAR Volume 40).
 ISBN: 978-1-4419-9523-0.

-### Discussion Forum -- Slack (Maybe just canvas discussion forum is good??)
+### Discussion Forum
-We will use a group discussion forum for Q&A and discussion.
-Specifically, we will use Slack.
-Details to join the Slack workspace for this course will be provided on Canvas.
-Rather than emails, Slack is the preferred method for asking questions outside class.
+We will use a group discussion board within  Canvas for Q&A and discussion.
+Rather than emails, using the discussion board is the preferred method for asking questions outside class.

-Using Slack allows for getting help quickly and efficiently from classmates, and instructors.
+Using thhe discussion board allows for getting help quickly and efficiently both from classmates, and the instructor.
 You are encouraged to ask *and answer* questions about logistics, content, assignments, case/research presentations, or exams.
 However, please do *not* share explicit solutions to assignments, exams etc.
-You are also encouraged to share any ideas, articles, or videos related to hearing preservation that you think would be interesting and/or beneficial others.
+You are also encouraged to share any ideas, articles, videos, or other resources related to hearing preservation and restoration that you think would be interesting and/or beneficial to others.

 ## Assignments and exams